 Consider bringing your device to a professional if you aren't sure about how to run a malware scan.

 We've listed some popular options for malware removal software below.

 Affiliate Disclosure: Some of these links to the paid services on this page are affiliate links which means, at no additional cost to you, we will earn a commission if you click through and make a purchase.
 Learn more here.

 5. Change your login credentials.

 Change your login credentials to different accounts and websites such as your email accounts, banking websites, and social media websites.
-It's a good idea to change your passwords periodically anyway, but this will help protect you if any of your logins were compromised.
+It's a good idea to change your passwords periodically anyway (and to also use strong passwords), but this will help protect you if any of your logins were compromised.

 6. Scan other devices that share the network.